 It is unlawful for any person to knowingly publish, broadcast, disclose, divulge, or communicate to any other person, or knowingly cause or permit to be published, broadcasted, disclosed, divulged, or communicated to any other person, in any manner whatsoever, any testimony of a witness examined before the grand jury, or the content, gist, or import thereof, except when such testimony is or has been disclosed in a criminal or civil proceeding.
 If the court orders the disclosure of grand jury testimony in a criminal or civil case, the testimony may only be disclosed to specified persons and can only be used in the defense or prosecution of the civil or criminal case and for no other purpose whatsoever.
-A person who illegally discloses grand jury testimony commits a first-degree misdemeanor and such a violation constitutes criminal contempt of court.
+A person who unlawfully discloses grand jury testimony commits a first-degree misdemeanor and such a violation constitutes criminal contempt of court.

-HB 117 amends s.
-905.27, F.S., to specify that when a court is considering whether to authorize the disclosure of grand jury testimony for the purpose of furthering justice, it may consider whether such disclosure would further a public interest when the disclosure is requested by the media or an interested person, regardless of whether that purpose is for use in a criminal or civil case, and:
+The bill amends s.
+905.27, F.S., to specify that a court may authorize the disclosure of grand jury testimony for the purpose of furthering justice when disclosure furthers a public interest and the disclosure is requested by the media or an interested person, regardless of whether the purpose of the disclosure is for use in a criminal or civil case, and:

-- The subject of the grand jury inquiry is deceased; - The grand jury inquiry related to criminal or sexual activity between a subject of the grand jury investigation and a person who at the time was a minor; - The testimony was previously disclosed by a court order; and - The state attorney is provided notice of the request.
+- The subject of the grand jury inquiry is deceased; - The grand jury inquiry related to criminal or sexual activity between the subject of the grand jury investigation and a person who was a minor at the time of the alleged criminal or sexual activity; - The testimony was previously disclosed by a court order; and - The state attorney is provided notice of the request.